 Can't recall it.

-Same thing in uh in Afghanistan.
+Same thing in Afghanistan.

-There may have been in your local newspapers on your local news with some uh local soldier or something, but in terms of the national drive-by media, just haven't heard this.
+There may have been in your local newspapers on your local news with some local soldier or something, but in terms of the national drive-by media, just haven't heard this.

 He was, I guess he was on with John Gibson last week.